-To be considered for a Technical Theater audition, students must pass a portfolio review.
+To be considered for a Technical Theater audition, students must submit a portfolio.
 If you do not have a technical theater background or possess limited drawing and painting abilities, DON'T LET THAT STOP YOU FROM APPLYING AND SUBMITTING YOUR ART WORK!
 The Technical Theater Department is an exciting environment which accepts students from diverse backgrounds with varying levels of skill and experience.

 The portfolio audition projects are designed to be low-cost to produce.
 We encourage you to follow the instructions, concentrate on the assignment, and do your best.
 Success in this department is often dependent on research and experimentation.
 If you feel like you could use more information on the assignments, a simple internet search can provide you with literally hundreds of free tutorials to inspire you.